ChadBrow/ai-midi-comparator/README.md

 ### Running the program

 Simply run main.py and pass in the name of the midi file you want to play along with.
 This midi file should be saved in test_files.
 For example to play along with Test2.mid in test_files enter `python3 main.py Test2.mid`.

+**This program does a require a midi device to be plugged into a midi port in order to run.
+I have yet to find an application that can act as an alternative to a Midi keyboard, but I will update the ReadMe if I do.**